What is Tooth Decay?

 Professional Teeth Cleanings Help Prevent Tooth Decay

 Teeth cleaning is a procedure that includes the removal of dental plaque and tartar build-up that you have not been able to address on your own.
-Your dentist or hygenist is the only person who can only remove tartar thoroughly.
+Your dentist or hygienist is the only person who can only remove tartar thoroughly.
 People who brush twice per day and floss regularly don’t have much tarter.
 Once the tarter is removed by hand, a high-powered electric toothbrush is used to remove the remaining tarter.
 Expect expert flossing and the application of fluoride treatment as the final two steps of professional cleaning.

 Schedule A Comprehensive Dental Examination